section-engineering-education/engineering-education/content/articles/pathlib-vs-os-modules-for-file-and-directory-system-operation/index.md

 - It doesn't make any arrangement for environment variables operation.
 - None of the available objects in pathlib makes a provision for making a duplicate file.

-### Wrapping Up
+#### Wrapping Up
-At this point, you should have the edge difference between Os and Pathlib modules, also you would have learned these following:
+At this point, you should have the edge difference between OS and Pathlib modules, also you would have learned these following:
 - Good decision-making when choosing the right module for file system operation.
 - How to work with file system operation.
 - Removing a file.